ETSC – EU Funds for Road Safety in the Multiannual Financial Framework 2028-2032, October 2024

 European Commission – Road Safety in the EU, March 2024

 The European Commission published preliminary figures on Road Safety in the EU, showing that around 20,400 people were killed in road crashes last year, a small 1% decrease on 2022.
 This represents however 2,360 fewer fatalities (-10%) compared with the pre-pandemic year 2019.
-EU-wide, more than 2,000 cyclists were killed in 2022.
-Remarkable is that within urban areas, vulnerable road users (pedestrians, cyclists and users of powered two-wheelers) represent almost 70% of total fatalities.
+It is remarkable that within urban areas, vulnerable road users (pedestrians, cyclists and users of powered two-wheelers) represent almost 70% of total fatalities, whereas EU-wide, more than 2,000 cyclists were killed in 2022.

 March 11th, 2024|Categories: Data|